phretaddin/schemapack/README.md

 # schemapack

-Create a schema object to encode/decode your JSON in to a compact byte buffer with no overhead.
+Efficiently encode your JavaScript objects in to compact byte buffers and then decode them back in to the original JSON on the receiver.
 Integrates very well with WebSockets.

 ## Object Example

-    // This object goes on both the client and server var playerSchema = {
+    // On both the client and server: var playerSchema = schemapack.build({
       health: "uint16",
       level: "uint8",
       jumping: "boolean",
       position: [ "varuint" ],
       name: "string",
-      stats: {
-        str: 'uint8',
-        agi: 'uint8',
-        int: 'uint8'
+      stats: { str: 'uint8', agi: 'uint8', int: 'uint8' }
-      }
-    };
+    });

+    // On the client:
-    // Object on the client that matches the schema var player = {
+    var player = {
       health: 4000,
       level: 50,
       jumping: false,
       position: [ 20, 400, 300 ],
-      name: "Warrior",
+      name: "John",
-      stats: {
-        str: 87,
-        agi: 42,
-        int: 22
+      stats: { str: 87, agi: 42, int: 22 }
-      }
     };

-    var buffer = schemapack.encode(playerSchema, player);
+    var buffer = playerSchema.encode(player);
-    socket.binaryType = 'arraybuffer';
+    // Create a socket connection to a remote server socket.binaryType = 'arraybuffer';
     socket.emit('player-message', buffer);

-    // On the server
+    // On the server:
     socket.on('player-message', function(buffer) {
-      var player = schemapack.decode(playerSchema, buffer);
+      var player = playerSchema.decode(buffer);
     }

-    In this example, the size of buffer in bytes is only 15 bytes.
-The stringified JSON version would have been 120 bytes.
+In this example, the size of payload is only **18 bytes**.
+If you had used `JSON.stringify` instead, the payload would have been **117 bytes** (10x larger than necessary).

 ## Array Example

-    var personSchema = [ "string", "int8", "float32" ]; // Name, age, height
+    var personSchema = schemapack.build([ "string", "int8", "float32" ]); // Name, age, height

     var person = [ "Dave", 37, 1.88 ];
-    var buffer = schemapack.encode(personSchema, person);
+    var buffer = builtPersonSchema.encode(person);
-    var object = schemapack.decode(personSchema, buffer);
+    var object = builtPersonSchema.decode(buffer);

-    The last item in schema arrays can be repeated.
-That is, a schema of [ "string", "bool", "int" ] accepts [ "a", false, 5 ], [ "a", false, 5, 6 ], etc.
+By the way, the last item in nested schema arrays can be repeated.
+That is, a schema of `[ "string", ["int"] ]` accepts `[ "a", [5] ]`, `[ "a", [5, 10] ]`, etc.

 ## Motivation